Childhood Sexual Abuse Amendment: Passed in Pennsylvania House

 CONTACT OUR SEXUAL ABUSE LAWYERS

 Our attorneys have significant experience fighting for victims of sexual abuse across Pennsylvania and New Jersey.
 If you or a loved one feels as though you have no where to turn as you try to navigate what to do after sexual abuse, turn to our compassionate and experienced attorneys.
 Let us fight with you & help you to get the justice you deserve.
-Contact Friedman Schuman today.
+Contact Friedman Schuman Layser today.

 News & Resources